elixir-lang/elixir/README.md

 ### Why Objects?

-Elixir's Object Model focus on method dispatching.
+Elixir's Object Model focuses on method dispatching.
 Imagine that we have a dictionary and we want to represent it as a string in the following format:

     { k1: v1, k2: v2, ... }

 In Elixir, the implementation would be as follow:

     object Dict